Irish Flutes - Foot Joint Considerations

 For Keyless Flutes (and flutes without an Eb key)

-Keyless flutes, and keyed flutes without an Eb key normally come in three pieces.
+My keyless flutes, and keyed flutes without an Eb key normally come in three pieces.
 The foot is integral with the section containing the right hand finger holes, except on models with long one-piece bodies, such as the Prattens (see below).

-Some prefer separate right hand and foot sections instead of the integral foot - the extra ring to the right of the 6th hole breaks up the bare wood.
-Short D and Long D feet are available.
+Some prefer separate right hand and foot sections instead of the Integral Foot.
+Short D and Long D feet for keyless flutes are available at slight additional prices.
 They look the same as the feet pictured below but do not have the Eb key.

 Prattens models have all six finger holes are on the long central section, and the foot is already separate.
+So the choice here is between the Long D Foot or Short D foot.

 For Keyed Flutes